 Weak in-game management

 Like Ole Gunnar Solskjaer, ten Hag is not too proactive in reaction to in-game situations.
 He has mostly kept his first 11 fixed throughout the season and in the Eredivisie, that is usually enough if you are Ajax.
-However, he will have to change his ways once he comes to United.
+However, he will have to change his ways at United.
 Solskjaer struggled in making substitutions and often acted too late to salvage the game.

 Administrative chaos

 Ten Hag has always had a solid boardroom structure behind him.
-Bayern Munich is one of the most professionally-run clubs.
+Bayern Munich is one of the most professionally-run clubs in world football.
 Ajax has Edwin Van der Sar and until recently, Marc Overmars.
 This kind of support and cohesion helps the manager is doing his job to the best of his abilities.
 At United, there is very little cohesion in anything.